Quit Smoking for GOOD in 8 Steps

 97% Success Rate to Quit Smoking for GOOD in as few as 8 days!

 There are so many amazing resources available to help you quit smoking.
 And if you’re reading this post, you already know the WHY behind quitting and are looking for answers on HOW to quit smoking.
-This post reviews the most effective plan and program with a 97% success rate.
-Use this article to stop smoking in as little as 8 days and find helpful resources to help you on your journey!
+Use this article to stop smoking and find helpful resources to help you on your journey!

 Step 1: Realize Why Quitting is So Hard

 Smoking tobacco is especially difficult to quit because it affects you on both physical and psychological levels!
 First, the physical addiction comes from nicotine in cigarettes, which provides a temporary (and addicting!) “high.”
 Nicotine stimulates a “feel good” response which is an easy way to deal with stress, depression, anxiety, and fatigue.
 When you try to quit, your body goes through an actual withdrawal with physical symptoms and cravings.
 Add that to the fact that you are taking away a coping mechanism and it seems impossible to quit!

 Smoking is also a psychological habit and can be as automatic as brushing your teeth or reaching for coffee first thing in the morning.
 It may be a way that you trigger your brain to relax or even interact with your social circle!
 When it has become part of your daily routine, you may reach for a cigarette out of habit rather than a true craving.

 But you absolutely can succeed with the right plan and support–even if your’ve failed multiple other attempts to quit!
 Quitting smoking is a multi-step process that addresses both the physical addiction and the psychological aspects that millions have been able to do, and you can too!

 Step 2: Prepare a Plan and Commit to Quitting